Peter Degraves creates delicious alternative to imported liquor using pristine Tasmanian ingredients

 Local breweries unite in tough economic times to create CUB

-The economic depression of the 1890s hit Victoria hard and forced many breweries to close whilst the remaining companies became locked in a fierce price competition.
+The 1890s depression hit Victoria hard, forcing many breweries to close and leaving those that remained in fierce competition.
 In 1907 the Foster’s, Carlton, Victoria, Shamrock, McCracken and Castlemaine breweries decided that the only way to survive was to band together and Carlton & United Breweries (CUB) was formed.
 CUB quickly became a success by taking a scientific approach to brewing, resulting in better flavours and greater consistency.

 The iconic VB label is created